 - Initial Hardware Cost: Determine the cost of the gaming PC itself, including the components such as the processor, graphics card, memory, storage, and peripherals like the monitor, keyboard, and an fps gaming mouse.
 This cost is typically a one-time expense.

 - Electricity Cost: This information can be found on your electricity bill or by contacting your utility provider.
-Multiply the monthly consumption (in kWh) by the cost per kilowatt-hour to get the monthly electricity cost.
+To determine the monthly electricity cost, multiply the number of kWh you use in a month by the cost rate per kilowatt-hour.

 - Additional Expenses: Consider any additional expenses related to your gaming PC, such as internet connectivity fees, software subscriptions (e.g., online gaming services), and maintenance costs.
 These costs can vary depending on your usage and preferences.